 Pest description Tracheal mites are microscopic parasites that live in the tracheal tubes of adult honey bees.
 To identify them, bees must be dissected under a microscope.
 Infected colonies of bees have dwindling populations, do not cluster well and often die during the winter.
-Recent evaluations of managed colonies in the PNW have found reduced incidence of tracheal mite infestation and most beekeepers no longer routinely treat for this pest.

 - menthol-Treat in fall or early spring.
 Treatment must end one month before the first nectar flow.

 Genetics-Honey bees vary greatly in their susceptibility to tracheal mites.
 Certain populations of bees are tolerant of tracheal mites and the use of honey bees maintained and selected for desirable apicultural traits and survival in the presence of tracheal mites can provide a viable alternative to chemical treatments.